l33tn00b/quagga_on_RPi/README.md

 # Set Up OSPFD
 - Edit config file: `sudo nano /etc/quagga/ospfd.conf`
 ```
+!
+hostname <to your liking>
+password <choose one>
+enable password <choose another one>
+log file /var/log/quagga/ospfd.log
+line vty

+router ospf
+ ospf router-id <e.g. ip>
+ !the RPI has multiple interfaces we don't want to run
+ !the routing protocol on
+ !we only use our vpn tunnel(s) for routing
+ passive-interface eth0
+ passive-interface wlan0
+ passive-interface lo
+ !the purpose of dynamic routing.
+ !let others know about the networks we're attached to
+ redistribute connected
+ !we'll be doing per-interface configuration
+ !instead of per-network configuration
+ interface ipsec1
+  description tunnel to vpn server
+  !make it belong to the backbone
+  ip ospf area 0.0.0.0
+  !it is a point-to-point connection (between us and
+  !the main office location VPN server)
+  ip ospf network point-to-point
+ interface tun0
+  ip ospf network point-to-point
+  ! make it belong to the backbone
+  ip ospf area 0.0.0.0
 ```

+# Activate
+- `sudo systemctl restart zebra`
+- `sudo systemctl restart ospfd`

 # Manually with vtysh
 Thank you, NVIDIA: https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-40/Layer-3/Open-Shortest-Path-First-OSPF/